Harold and Mickey Smith Jewish Academy

 Extra programming

-Heilicher offers enrichment activities & athletics after school.
-Enrichment activities include chess, math club, art & theater classes, guitar, robotics, & more.
-Athletics includes league play for grades 5-8, & sports play & classes for grades K-5.
-Middle school league offerings by season are: fall soccer, winter basketball, & spring ultimate frisbee.
-Heilicher also offers tennis, Girls on the Run, & sports introductions.
+Smith offers enrichment activities & athletics after school.
+Enrichment activities include chess, math club, art & theater classes, D&D, guitar, robotics, & more.
+Athletics include league play for grades 5-8, & sports play & classes for K-5.
+Middle school league offerings by season are fall soccer, winter basketball, & spring ultimate frisbee.
+Smith also offers tennis, Girls on the Run, biking, & sports introductions.

 Extracurriculars Offered: